 One could probably make the case that Brown, Rhode Island School of Design (RISD), and Johnson & Wales have about as high a percentage of openly GLBT students as any three colleges in any city in the country.
 The alternative presence accounts for much of the continuously vibrant student buzz of many Providence neighborhoods, from Thayer Street to Wickenden Street to Wayland Square.

-Providence is the capital of Rhode Island, which became the final state to legalize same-sex marriage in 2013.
+Providence is the capital of Rhode Island, which was the last individual state to legalize same-sex marriage in 2013 (before it was federally legalized).
 Gay and lesbian visitors to the city will encounter a consistently friendly and tolerant spirit and have no trouble finding restaurants, cafes, shops, and bars that have a strong queer following.
-It's not a complete stretch to say that Providence has as lively - if smaller - gay nightlife as Boston; in general you'll usually find a wild and fun crowd at most of the gay bars and clubs in town.
+It's not a complete stretch to say that Providence has as lively of a gay nightlife as Boston; in general, you'll usually find a wild and fun crowd at most of the gay bars and clubs in town.